 Throughout the years, Clayoquot Sound has been home to innovative research, monitoring, education and training initiatives funded by a variety of groups, from local government agencies to international students.
-At the CBT, we support research of all kinds, as we believe that a better, more sustainable way of do things requires knowing how our ecosystems work now.
+At the CBT, we support research of all kinds, as we believe that a better, more sustainable way of doing things requires knowing how our ecosystems work now.

-In April 2015, Quest University students participated in a week long west coast Political Ecology field course, coordinated by Quest professor Dr. John P. Reid-Hresko.
+In April 2015, Quest University students participated in a week-long west coast Political Ecology field course, coordinated by Quest professor Dr John P. Reid-Hresko.
 Several local community members shared their knowledge and perspectives with the visiting students who were exploring the multiple meanings and motivations for conservation in the Clayoquot Sound Biosphere.
 The results or their inquiry were documented as digital stories that can be viewed here.

 SFU and BOKU Universities

-In the week of April 19-24, 2015, more than 20 graduate students from BOKU University of Life Sciences, Vienna, Austria and Simon Fraser University (SFU) in Burnaby, BC., visited the Clayoquot Sound UNESCO Biosphere Reserve Region for a unique kind of research workshop.
-Instead of joining one of the many opportunities for outdoor education, such as whale or bear watching, they worked in groups to contribute to the planning of the Biosphere Reserve and to create new ideas for sustainable management.
+In the week of April 19-24, 2015, more than 20 graduate students from BOKU University of Life Sciences, Vienna, Austria and Simon Fraser University (SFU) in Burnaby, BC., visited the Clayoquot Sound UNESCO Biosphere Region for a unique kind of research workshop.
+Instead of joining one of the many opportunities for outdoor education, such as whale or bear watching, they worked in groups to contribute to the planning of the Biosphere Region and to create new ideas for sustainable management.

-Throughout the week, students met with local community members and organizations to discuss their research ideas and presented their findings during a community session on Friday April 24th at the Clayoquot Sound Community Theatre.
+Throughout the week, students met with local community members and organizations to discuss their research ideas and presented their findings during a community session on Friday, April 24th at the Clayoquot Sound Community Theatre.
 Four main projects were presented, including a Sustainable Regional Tourism Management Framework, creative solutions for Affordable Housing in Tofino, a website platform for regional coordination of Environmental Education Programs and an innovative concept for promoting Health & Wellness Tourism.
 Click the links above for each of the project reports.